couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/admin-tasks.markdown

 cluster.

-For more information about changing this setting, see [cbepctl Tool](#couchbase-admin-cmdline-cbepctl).
+For more information about changing this setting, see [cbepctl Tool](../cb-cli/#couchbase-admin-cmdline-cbepctl).
 You can also monitor the progress of this backoff operation in Couchbase Web Console under Tap Queue Statistics |
 back-off rate.
 For more information, see [Monitoring TAP Queues](#couchbase-admin-web-console-data-buckets-tapqueues).